aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/window/_index.md

 ---
 title: Window
 second_title: Aspose.Diagram for .NET API Reference
 description: Represents an open window in a Microsoft Visio instance.
-This element contains information necessary to exactly re-create a user interface window in the application workspace when the DatadiagramML file is initially opened by Visio.
+This element contains information necessary to exactly recreate a user interface window in the application workspace when the DatadiagramML file is initially opened by Visio.
 type: docs
 weight: 4380
 url: /net/aspose.diagram/window/